-A candidate who has completed training with an approved training program is allowed three (3) attempts to pass both portions of the exam from the date of completion of training.
-If a candidate fails three attempts, knowledge, skills, or both, the candidate would have to go through an approved nurse aide training program again.
+A candidate who has completed training with an approved training program is allowed three (3) attempts to pass both portions of the exam from the date of training completion.
+If a candidate fails three attempts; knowledge, skills, or both, the candidate would have to go through an approved nurse aide training program again.

-An individual who has been on the ND Nurse Aide Registry and can prove they completed an approved NATCEP in the past but whose registration expired may reactivate it by taking the exam.
+An individual who has been on the ND Nurse Aide Registry and can prove they completed an approved NATCEP in the past but whose registration expired may reactivate it by taking the exam (see information in the 'Reactivation by Examination' section).